 The ride from the Rochefort-Jemelle station to the tiny town of Poix was only 25 kilometers (an hour on a bad day), but stopping for a Rochefort 10 always takes more time than budgeted.
 (Why settle for one beer when there is no fear of running out?)

-After grabbing all of Ohmygod’s crap that just narrowly escaped being blown to smithereens, I boarded the train.
+After grabbing Ohmygod’s crap that just narrowly escaped being blown to smithereens, I boarded the train.
 Normally, for the two-hour-plus train ride, I would catch a quick snooze, do a bit of bookkeeping, or settle in for some serious people-watching and eavesdropping.

 Instead, I was tense with my head on a swivel, scanning my immediate surroundings for any sign (or smell) of Ohmygod, for I knew he was waiting, ready to pounce and destroy my relative serenity.